zscaler/zscaler-sdk-python/docs/_sources/index.rst.txt

 .. meta::
    :description lang=en:
-        Zscaler SDK Python is an SDK that provides a simple and uniform interface for each of the Zscaler product APIs.
+        Official Zscaler Python  SDK that provides a simple and uniform interface for each of the Zscaler product APIs.
 .. toctree::
    :maxdepth: 1
    :hidden: